TheR3dWizard/youSupply_Hackfest/README.md

 10. Perfect Cluster - Subset of a cluster that is Feasible and minimum excess(es)
 11. Free Pool - Set of Deficits and Extras in a system
 12. Feasibility Score - A score that evaluates a (something) taking distance and feasibility
+13. Client - An account type that creates sources and sinks
+14. Delivery Agent(Agent) - An account type that satisfies sources and sinks
+15. Route - A path through a cluster that satisfies all the nodes
+16. Delivery - A route is built of individual deliveries

 ## Functional Requirements